15 Oct 2018

 The northern powerhouse offers diversity and options with new developments and new projects.
 It gives great opportunities to overseas buyers.
 In the last six months of Brexit, the property prices are growing in some buoyant UK regions.
 As per RICS house prices were strongest in the West Midlands and Northern Ireland.
 The key reason for the increase in rental markets is the growth in demand.
 Halifax found the number of homes for sale reduced as compared to a decade ago, and the prices are 2.5 percent higher as compared to last year.

 Nationwide reported highest growth was reported in regions Yorkshire and Humberside, with an increase of 5.8 percent y-o-y.
 The impact of Stamp Duty could be felt, while, the growth is supported by the shortage and low mortgage rates.
-Some of the new buyers returning back to the country from other regions or cities are keen on buying properties where the rates are low.
+Some of the new buyers returning back to the country from other regions or cities are keen on buying a property where the rates are low.

 Some real estate agencies believe the high-end buyers are limited, and the middle-level buyers are worried about political uncertainties and Brexit.